Seaside, Florida — A Perfectly Pastel Beach Town

 Visit One of the Beautiful Beaches

-Explore the Art Galleries and Nearby Attractions
+Explore the Art Galleries and Cultural Events

-The Seaside Amphitheater, another nearby attraction in the heart of Seaside, is a wonderful stop if you’re looking to listen to some live music.
+The Seaside Amphitheater, another nearby attraction in the heart of the town, is a wonderful stop if you’re looking to listen to some live music.
 This is where most of the top cultural events take place in Seaside, from outdoor concerts to live theatre.
+It’s also a great spot to throw down a picnic blanket and laze the day away.

 Visit Modica Market